SEPIA-Framework/sepia-stt-server/README.md

 Before you continue please read the basics about custom model creation on [kaldi-adapt-lm](https://github.com/fquirin/kaldi-adapt-lm) if you haven't already.
 You should at least understand what the 'lm_corpus' folder does and have a 'sentences_xy.txt' (xy: your code, e.g. 'en') ready in your language ;-).

-If you use one of the newer Docker images (08.2021+) 'kaldi-adapt-lm' is already integrated and ready for action.
+If you use one of the newer Docker images (August 2021) 'kaldi-adapt-lm' is already integrated and ready for action.
 You just need to adjust your Docker start command a bit:
 - Add a shared volume (example: '/home/pi/share') for new models, custom settings and to exchange corpus files: `-v /home/pi/share:/home/admin/sepia-stt/share`
 - Add ENV variable to use custom settings: `--env SEPIA_STT_SETTINGS=/home/admin/sepia-stt/share/my.conf`
 - Add `/bin/bash` at the end to enter the terminal and access 'kaldi-adapt-lm' instead of starting the STT server right away

-The result should look similar to this (depending on your folders and image tag):
+The result should look similar to this (depending on **your folders and image tag**):
 ```
 sudo docker run --rm --name=sepia-stt -p 20741:20741 -it \
 	-v /home/pi/share:/home/admin/sepia-stt/share \